Frequently Asked Questions:

 A: Horror, dark fantasy, epic fantasy, science fiction, and the occasional literary work.

 Q: Who are your favorite authors?

 A: Stephen King, Joe Abercrombie, David Gemmell, Joe Hill, Orson Scott Card, Isaac Asimov, Peter Straub, Kevin Hearne, Patrick Rothfuss, Tony Ballantyne, Ken Scholes.
 Ask again tomorrow for different answers.
 Or just go to a bookstore and walk down the speculative fiction aisles.

 Q: Are you really a big, dumb Norwegian?

 A: Yes, and (stubbornly) proud of it.
 I’m fine. (and if you get that joke, you’re probably Norwegian, too).

 Q: What do you think of <insert politician’s name here>?

-A: I discovered that ignoring what happens in Washington has absolutely no impact on my real, day-to-day life, except that my health is better when I don’t follow it.
+A: I discovered that ignoring what happens in Washington D.C. and <insert state capitol here> has absolutely no impact on my real, day-to-day life, except that my health is better when I don’t follow it.
 I actively avoid politics because it literally causes me pain.
 My personal belief is that both sides of the aisle have lost their way and are no longer true representatives of the American people (they are representatives of their own best interests).

 Q: But the president–